ArnabDey/MLProjectWebsite/README.md

 ![ridgeeq](https://latex.codecogs.com/gif.latex?E%28%5Ctheta%29%20%3D%20%5Cfrac%7B1%7D%7BN%7D%5Csum_%7Bi%3D1%7D%5E%7Bn%7D%28f%28x_i%2C%5Ctheta%29-y_i%29%5E2%20&plus;%20%5Cfrac%7B%5Clambda%7D%7BN%7D%7C%7C%5Ctheta%7C%7C%5E2)

-The first term in this equation is the loss function, and the second term is the amount of penalty to add to the loss function.
-The purpose of this penalty is to prevent overfitting.
-Lambda is known as the regularization strength, which contributes to the penalty value.
 We used a set of 5 possible regularization strength values, of which we needed to choose 1: [0, 0.1, 1, 5, 10, 100, 1000].
 We chose this set because it was the same one used in HW3.
 To find the best one, we used 10-fold cross validation on the training set.
 We used the Scikit Learn RidgeCV library to train the model based on the possible regularization strength values and the number of folds we wanted to use in cross validation.

 ### Results